extrabacon/google-oauth-jwt/README.md

 Google OAuth 2.0 authentication for server-to-server applications with Node.js.

-This library generates [JWT](http://self-issued.info/docs/draft-ietf-oauth-json-web-token.html) tokens to establish identity to an API, without an end-user being involved, which is the ideal scenario for server-side communications.
+This library generates [JWT](http://self-issued.info/docs/draft-ietf-oauth-json-web-token.html) tokens to establish identity to an API, without an end-user being involved.
+This is the preferred scenario for server-side communications.
-It can be used as a foundation for Google APIs requiring access to user data (such as Google Drive, Google Calendar, etc.) for which web-based callbacks and user authorization prompts are not appropriate.
+It can be used to interact with Google APIs requiring access to user data (such as Google Drive, Calendar, etc.) for which web-based callbacks and user authorization prompts are not appropriate.

 Tokens are generated for a service account, which is created from the Google API console.
 Service accounts must also be granted access to resources, using traditional assignation of permissions using the unique service account email